 - Genetic: Certain genetic conditions e.g. family history of kidney cancer, lymphoma, high blood pressure etc.

 It is also true that having these risk factors does not mean that one will necessarily suffer from kidney cancer, in fact despite having none of them one may still get the disease.
+These are the same signs that are observed during kidney cancer clinical trials.

 Let’s discuss five of the most commonly found symptoms of kidney cancer (in many cases no early signs or symptoms of kidney cancer may appear till the tumour has grown quite large)